Why landing pages need to be Google-friendly

 The next thing to do is understand why people are coming to your page.
-You should already have a good idea of who the target audience is for your product, but you can never have enough information.
+You should already have a good idea of your product’s target audience, but you can never have enough information.

 See if you can convince any of them to fill out a survey so you can better understand their intent.

 Build customer personas and then use this information to inform your landing page copy.
-If there are drastically different types of users who want your product or service, consider personalizing your landing page to fit their circumstances better.
+If drastically different types of users want your product or service, consider personalizing your landing page to fit their circumstances better.

 If your conversion rate is low, you need to find out the reason.
 As long as your offer isn’t misleading or duplicitous in some way, you’ll need to perform a dive deep to find out why your traffic isn’t converting.